rust-lang/rust/src/doc/index.md

 [`rustdoc`](book/documentation.html) is the Rust's documentation generator, a tool converting annotated source code into HTML docs.

-A bunch of non-official tools are available, such as [Racer](https://github.com/phildawes/racer) (code completion engine), or [rustfmt](https://github.com/nrc/rustfmt) (source code formatter), or text editor plugins.

 # Community & Getting Help

 If you need help with something, or just want to talk about Rust with others,